The Terminating-Random Experiments Selector: Fast High-Dimensional Variable Selection with False Discovery Rate Control

 In GWAS, our goal is not to find specific SNPs/variables that are associated with a disease of interest but rather to find the groups of highly correlated SNPs/variables that point to the broader locations on the genome that are associated with the disease of interest.
 Therefore, in genomics research, it is a standard procedure to apply a preprocessing method called \textit{SNP pruning} before applying any variable selection method (see, e.g.,~\cite{sesia2019gene}).
 The main idea behind \textit{SNP pruning} is to cluster the SNPs into groups of highly correlated SNPs using a dendrogram and to select one representative from each group of highly correlated SNPs.
 After this procedure has been carried out, we are left with an SNP matrix whose dimension is reduced and that exhibits only weak dependencies among the representative SNPs.

-For the simulated GWAS, we generated $100$ data sets satisfying the specifications in Section~V-A using the software HAPGEN2~\cite{su2011hapgen2}.
+For the simulated GWAS, we generated $100$ data sets satisfying the specifications in Section~\ref{subsec: GWAS Setup} using the software HAPGEN2~\cite{su2011hapgen2}.
 According to the authors, HAPGEN2 uses the time of the current day in seconds to set the seed of the random number generator, and, therefore multiple simulations should not be started very close in time to avoid identical results.
-Therefore we have generated the data sets sequentially and since generating a single data set took roughly six minutes, a sufficient time period between the start of consecutive simulations was allowed.\footnote{The data sets were generated on a compute node of the Lichtenberg high performance cluster of the Technische Universität Darmstadt that consists of two ``Intel\textsuperscript{®} Xeon\textsuperscript{®} Platinum 9242 Processors'' with 96 cores and 384 GB RAM (DDR4-2933) in total.}
+Therefore we have generated the data sets sequentially and since generating a single data set took roughly six minutes, a sufficient time period between the starts of consecutive simulations was allowed.\footnote{The data sets were generated on a compute node of the Lichtenberg High-Performance Computer of the Technische Universität Darmstadt that consists of two ``Intel\textsuperscript{®} Xeon\textsuperscript{®} Platinum 9242 Processors'' with 96 cores and 384 GB RAM (DDR4-2933) in total.}